-As an expat, you may want to invest in UK property.
-Not only can a buy to let provide you with an income, but you may have the option to live in the property yourself if you return to the UK.
-As a result, you’d likely need an expat buy to let mortgage to get started.
+Property investment is popular with UK expats and there are a number of reasons why.
+A buy to let can provide you with an income and you may also have the option to live in the property on return to the UK.
+You’d likely need an expat buy to let mortgage should you wish to do this.

-Buy to let mortgages for expats are assessed differently to mortgages for permanent residents.
+Buy to let mortgages for expats are completely different from mortgages for permanent UK residents.
 Even if you’re thinking about permanently moving back to the UK, most lenders will only use your most recent records of residence.

 It’s important that you apply with lenders that understand you’ve lived abroad or will continue to live abroad.
-This is because it can sometimes cause lenders to withdraw later on in the application stage.
+This is because lenders will decline applications that aren’t clear about their permanent residence.

 Some lenders won’t lend to applicants based in countries such as Australia and will only consider you if you’re based in Europe.
-On the other hand, there are lenders that will consider you irrespective of your location.
+In comparison, there are lenders that will consider you irrespective of your location.

-Most lenders won’t consider you if you’re a first-time buyer purchasing a buy to let.
+Most lenders won’t consider expats that are first-time buyers for a buy to let mortgage.
 Don’t panic if you are, as there are a handful of lenders that may still say yes.
-Nonetheless, this will depend on the rest of your application meeting their criteria.
+This will depend on the rest of your application meeting their criteria.

-How to qualify for a buy to let mortgage as an expat
+Am I eligible for a buy to let mortgage as an expat?

-As each applicant’s circumstances will differ, there isn’t one answer for everyone.
-That being said, there are certain similarities which lenders will look for when assessing your mortgage.
-This can then help prepare you in getting your application ready.
+As an expat’s circumstances will be unique, there isn’t one answer for everyone.
+That being said, there are certain similarities that lenders share when assessing mortgage applications.
+This can help you to prepare for getting your application ready.

 The majority of lenders will require information on: